 Most people have experienced some form of teasing as children or teens, and sometimes, that behavior can lead to bullying.
 However, parents and guardians today may not see the warning signs of bullying behavior, and their teens may not always tell them that they’re being bullied.
-Teen treatment programs for bullying can help your children process the pain they feel from being bullied, but what would help young adults like them more is school staff members and parents constantly looking for signs of a bully—because those being bullied may feel unable to tell people about it.

 What Are the Warning Signs of Bullying?